GoodnessInc/contentful-shopify-sync/README.md

 ### TODO

-- [ ] Support more than 250 products per store
+- [ ] Support more than 250 Products per Store
+- [ ] Un-publish / archive Contentful entries that are missing from Shopify